mikerochip/unity-websocket/README.md

 * Easy to use
    * `WebSocketConnection` is just a `MonoBehaviour`
-   * Doesn't force you to use `async/await` or `Coroutines` - use whatever you want
+   * Doesn't force you to use `async/await`: use event listeners, coroutines, or polling
-   * Add event listeners or poll the component, it's up to you
    * Public API prevents you from corrupting an active connection
    * Reusable: connect, disconnect, change URL, connect again, etc
 * Flexible config